-Depending on the reason for your change of status, you can make the following coverage changes (for a summary list of changes allowed due to various life events, you may also access the CenturyLink Service Center Web site at www.centurylinkhealthandlife.com):
+Depending on the reason for your change of status, you can make the following coverage changes (for a summary list of changes allowed due to various life events, you may also access the Lumen Health and Life Service Center Web site at lumen.com/healthbenefits

-• Health Plan Benefit Option.
-Qwest Pre-91 Retirees are allowed to change to a different medical benefit option at each Annual Enrollment period, or only if a QLE due to a change in Medicare eligibility status of the Retiree or a Dependent.
+Health Plan Benefit Option.
+Legacy Qwest Pre-91 Retirees are allowed to change to a different medical benefit option at each Annual Enrollment period, or only if a QLE due to a change in Medicare eligibility status of the Retiree or a Dependent.